 Montana Ag Network

-Showers are on track to push through Montana on Tuesday.
+Cooler temperatures and rain are on track to return to Montana Tuesday.

-Breezy and dry conditions will take us into the first portion of our work week.
+Muggy conditions will take us into the work week.

 Scattered showers and thunderstorms will persist on Friday.

 Pork producers met in Great Falls on Tuesday to discuss and prepare for animal health emergencies.

 Severe thunderstorms are expected to impact North Central Montana on Thursday.

 An unstable atmosphere will give way to strong and possibly severe thunderstorms on Wednesday afternoon.

 Sunny morning skies will allow for temperature will trend in the mid 70s for most of Central Montana.

 Market transparency and true price discovery are two priorities of the U.S. Cattlemen’s Association (USCA), which recently took that message to the nation’s Capitol.